fisk/jpm/README.md

 file is created automatically by the system, without the need to maintain configuration files.

 The philosophy of this tool is to let each project have a local package manager.
 You locally install JARs, placing them in a lib directory (with transitive dependencies).
+Installation is also automatic, given the module dependencies of your module-info.java files.
 Version conflicts are resolved automatically to the extent possible with semantic versioning.
 You ultimately end up with a set of dependencies on the lib directory.
 When you install software into the global repository, all libs are placed in a global ~/.jpm/slib folder, and all launchers in a global ~/.jpm/sbin folder that you should add to $PATH.
 Application data is in a ~/.jpm/share/your_app folder.

+The software is installed by running ./install.sh
+Make sure you add ~/.jpm/bin to $PATH

+Now you have the jpm command.

+jpm build
+* builds a project using zero configuration.

+jpm install
+* installs a project using zero configuration